Be2daErtin/homebridge-VeraLite/README.md

 * VeraLite UI7 (Although it shoud work on Vera3 and VeraEdge)
 * Fibaro Dimmer
 * Fibaro Dimmer 2
+* Fibaro RGBW (Yes!
+It has a colour wheel)
 * Aeon Gen5 6-in-1 Sensor

 #Known Issues
-The Aeon sensor seems to be partially supported.
+The Aeon sensor seems to be only partially supported.
 This could be due to functionality issues on the front-end apps.